The modal logic of arithmetic potentialism and the universal algorithm: Concluding philosophical remarks

-Let me conclude with some philosophical remarks.
-This paper illustrates a common pattern of exchange between philosophy and mathematics, by which a philosophical idea inspires a mathematical analysis, which in turn raises further philosophical issues, and so on in a fruitful cycle.
-After all, the philosophy of potentialism originates in antiquity in the classical dispute between actual and potential infinity, and current work spans the range from philosophy to mathematics and back again. \Oystein\ Linnebo and Stewart Shapiro~\cite{Linnebo:2013-PHS, LinneboShapiro2017:Actual-and-potential-infinity} have emphasized the modal nature of potentialism, viewing it as providing a hierarchy of universe fragments, which therefore provide a natural context for modal assertions.
-In~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}, Linnebo and I developed a general model-theoretic account of potentialism and used it to find the exact modal commitments of various kinds of set-theoretic potentialism, including set-theoretic rank potentialism (true in all larger $V_\beta$); Grothendieck-Zermelo potentialism (true in all larger $V_\kappa$ for inaccessible cardinals $\kappa$); transitive-set potentialism (true in all larger transitive sets); countable-transitive-model potentialism (true in all larger countable transitive models of \ZFC); countable-model potentialism (true in all larger countable models of \ZFC); and others.
-In~\cite{HamkinsLoewe2008:TheModalLogicOfForcing}, \Lowe\ and I found the modal validities of forcing potentialism.
-In~\cite{HamkinsWoodin:The-universal-finite-set}, Woodin and I found the modal validities of top-extensional set-theoretic potentialism.
-Visser and Shavrukov~\cite{Visser1998:An-overview-of-interpretability-logic} found the validities of relative interpretability, including arithmetic extension modalities, and in this article I similarly find the exact modal commitments of various kinds of arithmetic potentialism.
+Let me now finally return to the philosophical issues mentioned at the outset.
+I take this paper to illustrate the pattern of exchange between philosophy and mathematics that I had highlighted, by which a philosophical idea inspires a mathematical analysis, which in turn raises further philosophical issues, and so on in a fruitful cycle.
+The philosophy of potentialism originates in antiquity in the classical dispute between actual and potential infinity, and current work spans the range from philosophy to mathematics and back again several times around.
+Having now explored in mathematical detail different kinds of arithmetic potentialism, validating in some cases fundamentally different modal theories, we might recognize that in order for a philosophical account of potentialism to be satisfactory, it must address how it is situated with respect to the key points of contention.

-So let me discuss a few philosophical issues I find to be raised by all this mathematical analysis.
-A central feature now made plain is the fact that different potentialist systems can exhibit very different modal theories of validity.
-The Grothendieck-Zermelo set-theoretic potentialism analyzed in~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}, for example, with universe fragments being the inaccessible rank-initial segments $V_\kappa$ of the set-theoretic universe, validates exactly \theoryf{S4.3}; the forcing potentialism of~\cite{HamkinsLoewe2008:TheModalLogicOfForcing} validates exactly \theoryf{S4.2}; and the top-extensional set-theoretic potentialism analyzed in~\cite{HamkinsWoodin:The-universal-finite-set} validates exactly \theoryf{S4}.

-These different modal theories are the direct result of the fundamentally different character of potentiality offered by these various potentialist systems.
-One generally has \theoryf{S4.3} in a potentialist system when the worlds are linearly ordered; \theoryf{S4.2} when they are directed; and \theoryf{S4} when they have the character of a tree, with branching possibility.
-(But please remember that lower bounds are cheap; to establish these theories as upper bounds, in contrast, is often a subtler matter.)